tech-Nico/gravitee-ena-postman-collections/README.md

 - management_password (ex: xxxxxxxxx )
 - gateway_host (ex: http://localhost:8082)

+## Can I send feedback to you?

-We are always keen to discuss your feedbacks, ideas around this huge topic of Event-Native API Management, feel free to reach to us.
+We are always keen to hear from you, especially on the huge topic of event-native API management.
+Please [contact us](https://www.gravitee.io/contact-us) if you have any feedback!